-(b) For the purposes of Article XV(a), in the event of there being no quorum at the commencement of a meeting convened for that purpose, an adjourned meeting may be convened within two months, and the members then in attendance shall constitute a quorum for that meeting.
+(b) For the purposes of Article XV(a), in the event of there being no quorum at the meeting convened for the purpose, an adjourned meeting may be convened within two months.

-(c) In the event of the Association being dissolved as provided above, all debts and liabilities legally incurred on behalf of the Association shall be fully discharged, and the remaining funds will be returned on a proportionate basis to all outstanding members of the Association or be donated to any organization(s) approved by the meeting convened per item XV(a) above.
+(c) In the event of the Association being dissolved as provided above, all debts and liabilities legally incurred on behalf of the Association will be fully discharged.
+The Board may decide to distribute any remaining funds among all current members of the Association, or donate them to any organization(s) approved by the meeting convened per item XV(a) above.